 If you have an elective caesarean birth or induction of labour planned, you may be asked to follow a period of self-isolation and offered a test for coronavirus prior to admission.
+You may also be asked to self-isolate and offered a test prior to a home birth.
 Your maternity team will discuss this with you.

 Q. How does the coronavirus test work?

 Pregnant women are tested in the same way as anyone else.
 Currently, the test involves swabs being taken from your mouth and nose.
 You may also be asked to cough up sputum, which is a mixture of saliva and mucus.